 No. It is illegal – and poses a health risk.
 It must be taken to a facility that can lawfully receive asbestos waste.

-For more information read the Office of Environment and Heritage Safely disposing of asbestos waste in your home
+For more information read the EPA’s disposing of asbestos waste in your home

 To locate your closest asbestos disposal facility visit the Asbestos Safety & Eradication Agency’s disposal database